celery/celery/docs/userguide/tasks.rst

     You can set this name manually, or just use the default which is automatically generated using the module and class name.
 See :ref:`task-names`.

+.. attribute Task.request

+    If the task is being executed this will contain information about the current request.
+Thread local storage is used.

+    See :ref:`task-request-info`.

 .. attribute:: Task.abstract